s3ql/s3ql/rst/mount.rst

 ==================

-If you want to mount and umount an S3QL file system automatically at system startup and shutdown, you should do so with one dedicated S3QL init script for each S3QL file system.
+If you want to mount and umount an S3QL file system automatically at system startup and shutdown, you should do so with a dedicated S3QL init job (instead of using :file:`/etc/fstab`.
+When using systemd, :program:`mount.s3ql` can be run as a service of type ``notify``.

 ..
 NOTE::